How to delete apps from Launchpad on your Mac

 - Check to see if the application you want to uninstall is in a folder.

 - If it is, open the folder and look for an uninstaller.
+Open it and follow the on-screen instructions to delete the app.

 If it’s not, use Spotlight to search for an uninstaller for the app on your Mac.
 And if you can’t find an uninstaller for the app, go to the developer’s website and look for one.